denispol/darwin-timeout/README.md

     timeout --stdin-timeout 5s ./test-suite  # fail if it prompts for input

-> **Note:** `--stdin-timeout` monitors the *parent's* stdin, not the child's.
+> **Note:** `--stdin-timeout` **consumes stdin data** to detect activity.
+It is intended for non-interactive environments to detect unexpected input prompts—not for monitoring active data streams piped to the child process.
+Use `--stdin-passthrough` alongside `--stdin-timeout` to detect idle without consuming the data.
 When stdin reaches EOF (e.g., `/dev/null`, closed pipe), stdin monitoring is automatically disabled and the wall clock timeout takes over.
-This prevents busy-loops and ensures predictable behavior in non-interactive environments.

 **CI keep-alive**: Many CI systems (GitHub Actions, GitLab CI, Travis) kill jobs that produce no output for 10-30 minutes.
 Long builds, test suites, or deployments can trigger this even when working correctly.
 The heartbeat flag prints periodic status messages to prevent these false timeouts: